ehsandastani/LaTeX/README.md

-Alright, now it's time to write your first program in LaTeX as example 1.tex file!
+Alright, now it's time to write your first program in LaTeX as "example 1.tex" file!

 ```LaTeX
 \documentclass[12pt,a4paper]{article}